Martica199005/Project-with-xboard/README.md

 1. ! sigint - Xboard sends out interrupt signals from different reasons that may affect your engine.
 We recommend it deactivate using “sigint = 0”.
-2. san - example: “breast = 0” or “breast = 1”.
-If the breast is 0 then
+2. san - example: “san = 0” or “san = 1”.
+If the san is 0 then
 you will receive the moves in the “e2e4” format which means that the move made is “move the part that is in field e2 to field e4 ”.
-If the breast is 1 then you will get the moves in the “Nf3” format which translates into move Knight to f3.
+If the san is 1 then you will get the moves in the “Nf3” format which translates into move Knight to f3.
 This one The latter option comes with an added complexity in the case which, for example, there are two horses that can get on the same cottage.
-Our recommendation is to send "breast" to each date to make sure you get the moves in the format you want you and set it to 0 for ease.
+Our recommendation is to send "san" to each date to make sure you get the moves in the format you want you and set it to 0 for ease.
 3. name - send this feature if you want to name your engine